mrhamey/pedestrian_microconnectivity_railcrossingsMTL-main/README.md

           - see [reachable_lines_800m.geojson](/data/reachable_lines_800m.geojson) for the equivalent but at the larger, 10 minute walkshed.

 [roadnetwork_clipped_pedestrian_default.geojson](/data/roadnetwork_clipped_pedestrian_default.geojson) is the road network file provided by the City of Montréal with some additional geometries added by me in order to integrate the various pedestrian paths (ex.
 Réseau vert) in the area.
 This file notably lacks all networks associated with the informal or under-construction crossings, such that the walkshed for formal crossings does not integrate any additional connectivity provided by the informal or under-construction crossings.

-    - The other roadnetwork_clipped_pedestrian_XXX.geojson files (ex. [roadnetwork_clipped_pedestrian_Cartiercrossing.geojson](/data/roadnetwork_clipped_pedestrian_Cartiercrossing.geojson))are copies of this file but with changes for the informal and underconstruction crossings, such that the road network actually reflects access through these unofficial crossings.
+- The other roadnetwork_clipped_pedestrian_XXX.geojson files (ex. [roadnetwork_clipped_pedestrian_Cartiercrossing.geojson](/data/roadnetwork_clipped_pedestrian_Cartiercrossing.geojson) ) are copies of this file but with changes for the informal and underconstruction crossings, such that the road network actually reflects access through these unofficial crossings.

 - [Outdoor_Gym_Crossing_uniquewalkshed.geojson](/data/Outdoor_Gym_Crossing_uniquewalkshed.geojson) is a test unique walkshed file that shows the additional network added to the walksheds around the CP Rail right-of-way.
 It shows the issues in the algorithm (areas clearly within the walkshed of other crossings) and should not be considered for analysis.
 Again, for illustrative purposes only.

-FAQ
+## FAQ

-Why does there appear to be floating network segments?
+#### Why does there appear to be floating network segments?
 This is due to the configuration and properties of my source road network file.
 Some road segments were still considered part of another segment despite being unconnected; therefore, they were considered to be part of the walkshed if the ‘parent’ segment was still within the area.

-Why do all walksheds appear to end at segment ends rather than at a true 400m walkshed?  - This is because I was unable to troubleshoot why my algorithm which purported to cut the segments at the 400m-along-network-from-node, evidently did not do the cutting

-Why were you unable to calculate the informal crossings that led to the greatest increase in network connectivity?
-Again, similar to the question above about floating network segments, the configuration of my base road network was unable to properly compute network segments belonging to only one crossing’s walkshed.
-When trying to filter my walkshed data for the road segments that appear only in one crossing, there were many road segments included that were visibly within the walkshed of other crossings.
-I ran out of time to troubleshoot this further.

-Do you have further plans for this project?  - I think it would be interesting to spend the time required to fix the algorithms and see if proper computation is possible.
+#### Do you have further plans for this project?

+I think it would be interesting to spend the time required to fix the algorithms and see if proper computation is possible.
 I think the solution lies somewhere in finding and configuring a better road network file.
 A larger project to undertake would be to create a website capable of computing walksheds based on user-submitted road, rail, and crossing network data, such that other cities’ connectivity issues could be properly analyzed.